lisaccheng/Sales_details/README.md

 This is a sanitised version of an algorithm that sources the Sales person from Client data.
 It provides information of the Sales person.
 Developed in Teradata environment.

-The final table output show:
+The final table output shows:

 1. Client Details
 2. Sales Person ID